gameeapp/gamee-js/README.md

 # Gamee JS

+Gamee is the HTML5 based platform that offers immediate game experimence.
+Players can reach many games not just from Gamee application, but also directly from Telegram, Kik, Facebook messenger or from our website.
+And all that with almost zero load!
+[Read more](https://github.com/gameeapp/gamee-js/wiki)

+## About this repo

 Javascript framework for connecting to [Gamee](http://www.gameeapp.com/) platform.

 Documentation is currently located on [Github wiki](https://github.com/gameeapp/gamee-js/wiki), where you can also read about [Planned updates](https://github.com/gameeapp/gamee-js/wiki/Planned-updates).